microsoft/finops-toolkit/docs/_docs/framework/capabilities/manage/invoicing-chargeback.md

 title: Chargeback
 permalink: /framework/capabilities/manage/invoicing-chargeback
 nav_order: 6
-description: This article helps you understand the chargeback and finance integration capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
+description: This article helps you understand the invoicing and chargeback capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
 author: bandersmsft
 ms.author: banders
 ms.date: 06/23/2023